gcassel/Models/p2p-media-channel-policies-and-procedures_generic recipe.md

 This model will be simplified from the BTD model, made generic for channels with any topic, and will support purely peer-based media governance for channels in varied technical formats, *without* facebook's extremely limited (crippling) group administration tools.

-This model for governing content in specific channels is directly supplementary to [Distributed Media Network Governance](https://github.com/gcassel/Models/blob/master/distributed-media-network-governance.md).
+This model for governing content in specific channels is directly supplementary to [P2P Media Network Governance](https://github.com/gcassel/Models/blob/master/distributed-media-network-governance.md).